 The new controller is powered by a non-replaceable internal battery that is charged through a micro USB port on the top.
 You can use the controller while it’s plugged in and being charged if you run out of juice mid-game.
 The shoulder triggers and bumps felt very nice with just the right amount of springiness.
 NVIDIA knows how to make gaming hardware and it shows with this new controller.

-The game control’s microphone is always listening for the “OK Google” keyword and will respond to voice commands without needing to press the microphone button.
+The game control’s microphone is always listening for the “OK Google” wake word and will respond to voice commands without needing to press the microphone button.
 The controller has a small touchpad at the bottom center that is used strictly for volume control.
 The controller has a built in IR blaster that can power on your TV and adjust its volume.

 Tucked at the bottom of the game controller is a 3.5mm headphone jack for private listening.
 It’s slightly recessed, so cables with an angle connector may have trouble clearing the edges.